oracle-livelabs/developer/dev-guide-ai-finance/workshop-details/workshop-details.md

 ## Introduction

-This Lab walks you through the steps to build your own GenAI Powered loan approval application using Oracle Database 23ai and start coding in your personalized environment.
+This lab walks you through the steps to build a GenAI powered loan approval application using Oracle Database 23ai.
+Start coding in your personalized environment in the cloud and help SeerEquities save time on their loan approval process.

 Estimated Time: 20 minutes